hibou107/blog/content/posts/comparator-library.md

 This kind of test is very popular in numerical library software.
 In such projects, the developers want to make sure that the output of the program (which are numerical values) does not change.
 The benefits are:

- * Safe refactoring: Developers don't be scared moving code around, renaming things as long as the tests passed
+ * Safe refactoring: Developers don't be scared of moving code around, renaming things as long as the tests passed
  * Controle: Developers can control changes they made to the library.
 They expect to see only the differences in some part of the library

 # Regression test workflow